OutSystems/docs-support/src/enterprise/install/installing-platform-fips-compliant.md

 guid: 4f250e9c-6197-4fc6-8ee2-d6070619a935
 ---

-# Installing the Platform on a FIPS compliant system
+# Installing the OutSystems on a FIPS compliant system

 ## Problem